From 3D scan to traditional foundry cast bronze

-The bronze process consists of taking a mould of our hand-finished 3D print master, so that an exact ‘Lost Wax’ copy can be produced.
-The lost wax master is then used to create the final bronze casting mould, which is then melted out ready for the bronze pour stage.
+The next stage is what we refer to as the ‘New to old technology cutover stage’, where we move back to traditional foundry casting techniques.
+The bronze process consists of taking a silicone mould of our hand-finished 3D print master, so that an exact ‘Lost Wax’ copy can be produced.
+The lost wax master is then checked by us again before it is used to create the final ceramic casting mould.
+The wax positive is then melted out of the ceramic mould, which is then ready for the final bronze pour stage.

-Once the piece has been cast, it goes to the metal polishing/finishing stage, before then going to the final patina stage as can be seen in our video clip (below).
-The ‘Patina Artist’ skilfully applies the patina, in order to provide the particular finish required by the client (there are hundreds potentially finishes).
+Once the piece has been cast, it then goes through a metal: joining, polishing, finishing (chasing) stage.
+The final stage of the foundry process is applying the patina.
+The ‘Patina Artist’ skilfully applies the patina and uses a high temperature blowtorch to apply the particular finish required by the client (there are hundreds of potentially finishes).
 Finally, the bronze receives a finishing wax and is then buffed with a soft cloth.

 The whole foundry process typically takes 8-16 weeks from start to finish, so is not a fast process.
 However, the finished result looks amazing!

 Finally, we would like to say a special thank you to our client on this project, for allowing us to show this fabulous art piece reproduction as it has progressed through the different stages.
 We hope it will provide the owners many years of enjoyment in their new home.